laragraysse/limpeza-ao-pormenor/README.md

 ### 🍜 LICENSE AND PRIVACY

 This project is under license.
-Check it out [LICENSE](LICENSE.md) for more details.<br>
+Check it out here [LICENSE](LICENSE.md) for more details.<br>
-On this project repository I won't use the original files of the website to preserve the data privacy of the company.
+On this project repository I won't upload the files of the website's code to preserve the data privacy of the company.

 ##